imagegenius/docker-amp/README.md

 # Upgrading AMP

 To upgrade, all you have to do is pull our latest Docker image!
-We automatically check for AMP updates every hour.
-When a new version is released, we build and publish an image both as a standalone tag and on `:latest`.
+We automatically check for AMP updates weekly.

 # Contributing